-Average per- Percent of the undergraduate- Number in the class (defined borrower class (defined in above) who cumulative H4 above) who borrowed from principal borrowed borrowed from the types of from the types of the types of loans specified in loans specified in H5 loans specified in the first column the first column Source/Type of Loan the first column (nearest 1%) (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, Include both Federal Direct Student Loans and Federal Family Education Loans. c) Institutional loan programs. d) State loan programs. • e) Private student loans made by a bank or lender.
+Percent of the Average per- Number in the class (defined undergraduate- class (defined in above) who borrower H4 above) who borrowed from cumulative borrowed from the types of principal borrowed the types of loans specified in from the types of loans specified in the first column loans specified in Source/Type of Loan the first column (nearest 1%) the first column a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, Include both Federal Direct Student Loans and Federal Family Education Loans. c) Institutional loan programs. d) State loan programs. e) Private student loans made by a bank or lender.